-Vauxhall, Nine Elms and Battersea are being regenerated.
-The regeneration area spans 561 acres (227 hectares) of central London on the south bank of the River Thames – walking distance to the Houses of Parliament, Sloane Square, Tate Britain, Battersea Park and The Kia Oval cricket ground.
+Nine Elms is that changing piece of London between Vauxhall and Battersea.
+It’s 561 acres (227 hectares) and is walking distance to the Houses of Parliament, Sloane Square, Tate Britain, Battersea Park and The Kia Oval cricket ground.

-The district extends from Lambeth Bridge in the north, to Chelsea Bridge in the south, covering the Albert Embankment, Vauxhall and a large slice of north Battersea.
+The district being developed extends from Lambeth Bridge in the north, to Chelsea Bridge in the south, covering the Albert Embankment, Vauxhall and a large slice of north Battersea.
 Westminster lies directly opposite on the north bank of the Thames.
 It is by far the largest regeneration zone in central London and includes the last remaining industrial stretch of the South Bank.
 It is even larger than the country of Monaco!

-This prime, central London location on the Thames riverside has attracted billions of pounds of private sector investment and an area-wide regeneration programme is already transforming the district on an extraordinary scale.
-Keep visiting and keep an eye out on Nine Elms; it’s changing lots over the next decade and beyond Nine Elms on the South Bank will fulfil its full potential as a new residential and business district.
+This prime, central London location has attracted billions of pounds of private sector investment and an area-wide regeneration plan that’s transforming the area on an extraordinary scale.
+Keep visiting and keep an eye out on Nine Elms; it’s changing lots over the next decade and is now blooming as a new residential and business district.